John Bodkin Adams: Early years

 John Bodkin Adams was born and raised in Randalstown, Ulster, Ireland, into a deeply religious family of Plymouth Brethren, an austere Protestant sect of which he remained a member for his entire life.
 His father, Samuel, was a preacher in the local congregation and a watchmaker by profession; he also had a passionate interest in cars which he would pass on to John.
 In 1896, Samuel was 39 years of age when he married Ellen Bodkin, aged 30.
 John was their first son, followed by a brother, William Samuel, in 1903.
-In 1914, Adams' father died of a stroke.
+In 1914, Adams's father died of a stroke.
 Four years later, his brother died in the 1918 influenza pandemic.

-After attending Coleraine Academical Institution for several years, Adams matriculated at The Queen's University of Belfast at age 17.
-There he was seen as a "plodder" and "lone wolf" by his lecturers and, partly because of an illness (probably tuberculosis) he missed a year of studies.
+After attending Coleraine Academical Institution for several years Adams matriculated at The Queen's University of Belfast at age 17.
+There he was seen as a "plodder" and "lone wolf" by his lecturers and, partly because of an illness (probably tuberculosis), he missed a year of studies.
 He graduated in 1921, having failed to qualify for honours.
 In 1921, surgeon Arthur Rendle Short offered Adams a position as assistant houseman at Bristol Royal Infirmary.
 He spent a year there but did not prove a success.
 On Short's advice, Adams applied for a job as a general practitioner in a Christian practice in Eastbourne, Sussex.